Larissa-Cury/E-commerceProject/README.md

     - The second `SELECT` makes use of these columns in order to calculate the total amount of sales up to the current line.
 It makes use of a Windon Function that groups `Sales` by year and orders calculation by both year and month from all lines above (`ROWS BETWEEN UNBOUNDED PRECEDING`) until the current row being evaluated (`CURRENT ROW`);
     - The second Windown Function creates `YR_SALES`, which calculates sales for the whole period;
     - I also made use of `FORMAT` in order to return the results in the current format and with zero decimals by using ``FORMAT(XXX, 'C0')`
-    - I also renamed Sales as `SALES` to keep the formating I used for the other columns (all in capital letters)
+    - I also renamed Sales as `SALES` to keep the formating I used for the other columns (all in capital letters);
     - The resulting .CSV file can be accessed HERE.

   <div align="center">